Parenting: It's Never Easy but It Can Be Done

 “Attitude is a little thing that makes a big difference.” ― Winston Churchill

 No tantrums in both private and public places, good manners is non-negotiable, be considerate of other people’s feelings, learn to listen, say-it-don’t-cry-it are just the basics.
 Rules hone attitude.
 There will be times when it will be really challenging to implement rules especially with young children but do not give up; it is always a war of willpower with them.
 Their time will come when they can implement their own set of rules, but for now, it is your turf so you govern.
 Learning to say “No” will give you less headache not only now but in the years to come.
-And when they are older and more exposed to the intricacies of the world, saying “No” will be one of their best defense.
+And when they are older and more exposed to the intricacies of the world, saying “No” will be one of their best defenses.

 “Desires dictate our priorities, priorities shape our choices, and choices determine our actions.” ― Dallin H. Oaks